 I recently bought a new bicycle.
 After extensive research, I settled on the Specialized Ariel Sport Step-Through.
 The research has paid off.
 Ideally, I wanted a bike that was complete.
 What is complete, you might ask.
 In my book, complete is a bike with fenders, a rear rack, a kickstand, and a built-in lighting system.
 At the time of this writing that’s almost impossible to find here in the US.

-Short break during a weekend ride.
+A short break during a weekend ride.
 Time for a quick photo.

 - Step-through frame

-- Front suspension
+- Front Suspension

 - Disk breaks

 Those were the must-haves.
 Some bikes came close.
-But in the end it is easier and cheaper to put some fenders, lights (not dynamo driven), rack and kickstand on than a new front fork or disk brakes (require a frame that supports them).
+But in the end, it is easier and cheaper to put some fenders, lights (not dynamo driven), rack, and kickstand on than a new front fork or disk brakes (require a frame that supports them).

-The Vélo Love section will include posts about my bike, trips, bike gear, bags I use with my bike and so on.
+The Vélo Love section will include posts about my bike, trips, bike gear, bags I use with my bike, and so on.
 There will be photos that go along with this.